Coronavirus COVID-19 Asheville Arthritis Statement

-Both Pfizer and Moderna vaccines will be preservative free.
-These vaccines are also free from egg protein.
+The Pfizer and Moderna vaccines are preservative free, and free from egg protein.
 These are mRNA vaccines.
 This technology is new, but not unknown.
 They have been studied for more than a decade. mRNA vaccines do not contain a live virus and do not carry a risk of causing disease.
-Many vaccines use a weakened or inactivated germ in our bodies to trigger an immune response. mRNA teaches our cells how to make a protein –or just a piece of protein- that triggers an immune response inside our bodies.
+Many vaccines use a weakened or inactivated germ in our bodies to trigger an immune response. mRNA teaches our cells how to make a protein or just a piece of protein that triggers an immune response inside our bodies.
 That immune response, which produces antibodies to the virus, is what protects us from getting infected if the real virus enters our bodies.

 These vaccines were developed quickly, are they really safe?

 The US vaccine safety system ensures that all vaccines are as safe as possible.
-Safety is the top priority while federal partners work to make the COVID 19 vaccines.
+Safety is the top priority while federal partners work to make the COVID-19 vaccines.
 Operation Warp Speed does not mean that manufacturers were able to “skip steps” in the vaccine process; instead after development of the vaccine, manufacturers took a secured risk and overlapped the Study, Manufacturing and Distribution phases.
-The FDA has committed to giving these vaccinations priority (not rushed) review at all phases of the studies. mRNA vaccines are being held to the same rigorous safety and effectiveness standards as all other types of vaccines in the U.S. Since mRNA vaccines aren’t grown in eggs or cells, which is time-consuming and costly, these vaccines can be developed more quickly and easily. mRNA also does not enter a human cell’s nucleus and is broken down by the body within a matter of hours, which decreases the potential of any long-term risks.
+The FDA has committed to giving these vaccinations priority (not rushed) review at all phases of the studies.

 Is this a live virus vaccine- will it give me COVID?

 None of the COVID-19 vaccines currently in development in the United States use the live virus that causes COVID-19.
 There are several different types of vaccines in development.
 However, the goal for each of them is to teach our immune systems how to recognize and fight the virus that causes COVID-19.
 Sometimes this process can cause symptoms, such as low grade fever, headache or muscle aches.
 These symptoms occurred in about 10% of people in the trials.
-The symptoms seem to be worse after the 2nd dose and resolve by 24-48 hours.
 These symptoms are normal and are a sign that the body is building immunity.

 How long will immunity last after receiving the vaccine?

-Current COVID vaccines require 2 injections 21 to 28 days apart.
-Long term immunity from this initial vaccination series remains to be seen based on long term follow-up data.
+Long term immunity from COVID-19 vaccination remains to be seen based on long term follow-up data.
 Trials will continue to follow participants to determine the answer to this question.
-However, fairly lengthy immunity looks promising.
+However, fairly lengthy immunity looks promising

 If I have already tested positive COVID- do I still need to get the vaccine?

-Due to the severe health risks as well as long term unknown risks (neurological and respiratory side effects have been seen months post infections) associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people may be advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
+Due to the severe health risks as well as long term unknown risks (neurological and respiratory side effects have been seen months post infections) associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people are advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
-Some early evidence suggests natural immunity may not last very long.

 Should I wait to see if others have adverse effects before I get the vaccine?

 The best vaccine to get is the first one available to you as soon as you can get it.
 In order to get life back to normal and to decrease the risk of COVID for you, your family, and loved ones, it is necessary to vaccinate as many people as possible as soon as possible.
-Hundreds of thousands of people have received COVID vaccines in trials.
-Pfizer has studied over 50,000 participants and Moderna over 30,000 and counting.
-Side effects are generally mild and manageable.
-Immunity has been consistently high with the vaccines showing over 90% effectiveness in preventing the disease.
-Achieving efficacy rates over 60% is a good response especially with a new disease that does not have good treatment options and a death rate average of 1.7%.
-We probably know more about the vaccine due to studying them in more detail than we do about COVID-19.
+Hundreds of thousands of people have received COVID-19 vaccines in trials, and side effects are generally mild and manageable.

 Will the vaccine work against multiple strains of COVID?

 It is too early to be worried about strain variation.
 This is mainly due to the make-up of the vaccine.
-The COVID vaccine is presenting several different sites on one of the surface proteins of the virus where antibodies can be formed.
+The COVID-19 vaccines are presenting several different sites on one of the surface proteins of the virus where antibodies can be formed.
 That is different from a typical antiviral drug which just has one target.
 Also, while the influenza virus mutates relatively quickly, the coronavirus mutates more slowly (about half the rate).
 There is a potential for a change in the vaccine effectiveness rate if receptor binding is significantly affected by mutation, and scientists are monitoring for those mutants.
-It is estimated it will take the virus a few years to mutate enough to significantly hinder a vaccine.

 North Carolina Department of health and Human Resources COVID-19 Vaccination information: https://covid19.ncdhhs.gov/vaccines